This page describes CAAPR, the Combined

 transcriptions are enclosed in slashes, like /soU/.

-letters or short sequences from traditional spelling are generally
+Individual letters or short sequences from traditional spelling

 notation is mostly phonemic, with certain non-phonemic notations